 Salesforce

 You can configure Salesforce as a source or a target.
-The parameters are described in the following tables:

-For message headers, see Salesforce Message Headers.
+For a listing of available message headers, see Salesforce Message Headers.

-If you are deploying the Connector for Salesforce in a Customer-Controlled Region that routes outbound connections through a proxy, no additional configuration is required.
+If you are deploying the Micro-Integration for Salesforce in a Customer-Controlled Region that routes outbound connections through a proxy, no additional configuration is required.
 The Micro-Integration receives the proxy settings automatically from the environment.

-Field | Description |
+| Field | Description |

 Pub/Sub API Endpoint |